Cousin

-Various governmental entities have established systems for legal use that can precisely specify kinship with common ancestors any number of generations in the past; for example, in medicine and in law, a first cousin is a type of third-degree relative.
+Various government entities have established systems for legal use that can precisely specify kinship with common ancestors any number of generations in the past; for example, in medicine and law, a first cousin is a type of third-degree relative.

 Basic definitions

 People are related with a type of cousin relationship if they share a common ancestor, and are separated from their most recent common ancestor by two or more generations.
 This means neither person is an ancestor of the other, they do not share a parent (are not siblings), and neither is a sibling of the other's parent (are not the other's aunt/uncle nor niece/nephew).
 In the English system the cousin relationship is further detailed by the concepts of degree and removal.

 The degree is the number of generations subsequent to the common ancestor before a parent of one of the cousins is found.
 This means the degree is the separation of the cousin from the common ancestor less one.
 Also, if the cousins are not separated from the common ancestor by the same number of generations, the cousin with the smallest separation is used to determine the degree.
 The removal is the difference between the number of generations from each cousin to the common ancestor.
 Two people can be removed but be around the same age due to differences in birth dates of parents, children, and other relevant ancestors.

-To illustrate these concepts the following table is provided.
-This table identifies the degree and removal of cousin relationship between two people using their most recent common ancestor as the reference point and demonstrates it in the basic family tree example.